scaleoutsean/awesome-solidfire/README.md

 ## License and Trademarks

-awesome-solidfire by scaleoutSean is licensed under the Do What The F*ck You Want To Public License (see LICENSE.md)
+awesome-solidfire by scaleoutSean is licensed under the Do What The F*ck You Want To Public License (see [LICENSE](LICENSE))

 NetApp, ONTAP, SolidFire, SnapMirror and the marks listed at www.netapp.com/TM are trademarks of NetApp, Inc.
 Redhat, Kubernetes, and other brands and marks belong to their respective owners.